-A former Apprentice School golf team member, Joey Maben will be starting his eighth year as the head coach of the Builders.
+A former Apprentice School golf team member, Joey Maben will be starting his ninth year as the head coach of the Builders.

 Maben, who graduated from The Apprentice School in 1982 as a pipefitter apprentice, played for legendary coach Glenn Heath from 1978-82.
 He was a member of the Kecoughtan High School golf team in 1975-76 before being hired into the pipe department of the shipyard in November of 1976.
 Maben was a gold athletic award winner as an apprentice.